A HISTORY OF FOOD AND DRINK IN TUDOR ENGLAND

 The Tudors also ate simnel cakes.
 (Simnel was originally the name of a fine flour).

 At Christmas the Tudors enjoyed mince pies.
 In those days they had 13 ingredients to represent Jesus and the apostles.
 They were made with fruit (raisins, currants, prunes) and spices (cloves, mace, black pepper, saffron) and also mutton to represent the shepherds.
 Usually they were shaped like a crib.

 In the 16th century new types of food were introduced from the Americas.
 Turkeys were introduced into England about 1525.
 Potatoes were brought to England in the 1580s but at first few English people ate them.

-People in Tudor times made much of their own food.
-A farmers wife cured bacon and salted meat to preserve it.
+Ordinary people in Tudor times made much of their own food.
+A farmer's wife cured bacon and salted meat to preserve it.
 She baked bread and brewed beer.
 She also made pickles and conserves and preserved vegetables.
 Many prosperous farms kept bees for honey.

-Ale was still the main drink of ordinary people in the early 16th century but beer gradually became more common and by the end of the century it had replaced ale.
+Ale (made without hops) was still the main drink of ordinary people in the early 16th century but beer gradually became more common and by the end of the century it had replaced ale.
 Tudor housewives were expected to brew their own beer although it was also sold commercially.

 Cider and perry were common in certain parts of England in the 16th century.
 However, in the 17th century cider making reached a peak.